 2. .htaccess protection

 The .htaccess file can be used to secure all the files on your website.
 It is dependent on your hosting service provider.
 It is one of the most powerful tools to protect your website, but also the least user-friendly.
-You’ll need to add code to protect the .htaccess file.
+You’ll need to add PHP code to protect the .htaccess file.
 You will also need some knowledge of Apache commands.
-So if you’re not tech-savvy you won’t be able to pull this off.
+So if you’re not tech-savvy then I don't recommend this method to make WordPress site private.

 3. Maintenance mode plugin (Coming soon plugin)

 This plugin allows you to create a Coming Soon page, Maintenance mode page, landing pages, and Custom 404 pages.
 A coming soon/maintenance mode page enables you to continue to privately build your website while the visitors see the ‘Coming Soon’ or ‘Maintenance Mode’ page.
 This helps in building anticipation for when the website will be available for public use.